phalcon-orphanage/docs/en/api/Phalcon_Config.rst

 Class **Phalcon\\Config**
 =========================

-Phalcon\\Config   Phalcon\\Config is designed to simplify the access to, and the use of, configuration data within applications.
+Phalcon\\Config is designed to simplify the access to, and the use of, configuration data within applications.
 It provides a nested object property based user interface for accessing this configuration data within application code.

 .. code-block:: php

     <?php

      $config = new Phalcon\Config(array(
       "database" => array(
         "adapter" => "Mysql",
         "host" => "localhost",